hhblaze/DBreeze/Documentation/LLM/DBreeze4LLM_003.md

 Switch to `false` when you plan to use `row.Value` outside the iterator, or when you know every row requires its full value.

-Here is the highly refined and expanded chapter.
-I have extracted the exact byte sizes and specialized behaviors (like `bool?` being 1 byte, but `int?` being 5 bytes) directly from the `BytesProcessing.cs` source code.
-This level of detail is critical for an LLM to accurately calculate `Substring` offsets when parsing composite keys.

 ***

 ## 6. Byte[] Conversions & Manipulations (`using DBreeze.Utils;`)